google/zetasql/docs/functions-and-operators.md

 **Description**

-Create one or more variables.
+Creates one or more variables.
 Each variable can be used in subsequent expressions within the `WITH` expression.
 Returns the value of `result_expression`.

 +   `variable_assignment`: Introduces a variable.
 The variable name must be unique within a given `WITH` expression.
 Each expression can reference the variables that come before it.
-For example, if you create variable `a`, then follow it with variable `b`, you can reference `a` inside of `b`'s expression.
+For example, if you create variable `a`, then follow it with variable `b`, then you can reference `a` inside of the expression for `b`.

     +   `variable_name`: The name of the variable.

     +   `expression`: The value to assign to the variable.
-+   `result_expression`: An expression that's the `WITH` expression's result.
-    `result_expression` can use all of the variables defined before it.
++   `result_expression`: An expression that can use all of the variables defined before it.
+The value of `result_expression` is returned by the `WITH` expression.

 **Return Type**